XApplications/Scripts/README.md

 # VistaScripts.js: Run VistaPanel Scripts
+VistaScripts.js is a new way to customize your VistaPanel.
+For example, you can change the logo to a remote URL using VistaScripts.js
 <b> How to install: </b> Login to your MyOwnFreeHost account & click "Your Adverts", and then "Control Panel Advert Control" and copy paste the code below:
 <br>
 <h2> Initial Code </h2>